 As soon as possible, and no later than the end of the Spring quarter of the first year, a student must form a supervisory committee.
 Initially, the supervisory committee may consist of only an advisor.
 At this stage, the Supervisory Committee plays an advisory role in designing a course of study appropriate for the student’s research interests, and in formulating a dissertation topic.
 A full Supervisory Committee should be formed four months prior to the student’s General Exam.

-The full Supervisory Committee should have a minimum of three regular members plus the Graduate School Representative, and will consist of at least two faculty members from Applied Mathematics, one of whom is to be the Chairman of the Committee.
+The full Supervisory Committee should have a minimum of three regular members plus the Graduate School Representative, and will consist of at least two faculty members from Applied Mathematics, one of whom is to be the Chair of the Committee.
 At least one of the Committee members must be a member of the regular amath faculty.
-If the proposed dissertation advisor is a member of the Applied Mathematics faculty, then the advisor will be the Chairman.
+If the proposed dissertation advisor is a member of the Applied Mathematics faculty, then the advisor will be the Chair.
 The dissertation advisor may be from another department, and is then also a member of the Supervisory Committee.
 The Dissertation Reading Committee, consisting of three members, is usually formed from the Supervisory Committee.
 Two members of the Dissertation Reading Committee must be from the Applied Mathematics faculty.

 Examination requirements for the Ph.D. program